HPSCTerrSys/TSMP_WorkflowGettingStarted/README.md

 The COSMO cold-start or restart is simply triggered by the `starter.sh` `startDate` and `initDate`.

+## Postpro and monitoring

+These two operations are within one script.
+Monitoring takes postprocessed data.
+One can also run monitoring independently.
+Postpro+monitoring should be done in chronilogical order as timeseries of subsurface storage are generated, whose values are appended (ts netCDF files).

 ## Archiving of simulation results

 After postprocessing and finalization (gzip) this is done manually: